 Learn how UpGuard can help you request and manage your internal remediation requests

 To request remediation from someone at your organization, click on Remediation under BREACHSIGHT in the sidebar.
-Your screen should look similar to below.
+Your screen should look similar to the below.
 From here you’ll want to click Request remediation.

 Clicking Request remediation will take you to the first step in our remediation workflow which is to select the risks you want to associate with the remediation request.